plone/volto/docs/source/customizing/express.md

 # Custom Express middleware

-Volto uses the popular [Express](https://expressjs.com/) server for its Server-Side Rendering implementation.
+Volto uses the popular [Express](https://expressjs.com/) server for its Server-Side Rendering implementation and static resource serving.
 In some cases it is useful to extend this server with new functionality.
 For example, Volto includes an Express proxy middleware for the backend that can be used during development.
 Another use case might include a CORS proxy server, a proxy to protect a database such as